dnguyen800/dnguyen800.github.io/_posts/2019-04-26-travel-preparations.md

 ---

-I try not to over-prepare for my travels because I don't want to restrict myself from changing my plans, but there are some necessary preparations to avoid ruining your trip (especially international ones).
+I try not to over-prepare for my travels so I don't restrict myself to a set itinerary, but there are some necessary preparations to avoid ruining your trip (especially international ones).

-This is a guide I initially wrote for myself, but thought it would useful to share with others.
-You'll find similar guidance on other websites, but doesn't hurt to repeat!
+This is a guide I wrote for myself initially, but I thought it would useful to share with others.
+You'll find similar guidance on other websites, but it doesn't hurt to repeat!

 ## Preparations 6 to 12 months in advance